RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 Here, you'll find the details of the API and how to use it.

-More info is also available, including:
+More info is available, including:

 - Supported [request endpoints]({{<relref "/rs/references/rest-api/requests/_index.md" >}}), organized by path
 - Supported [objects]({{<relref "/rs/references/rest-api/objects/_index.md" >}}), both request and response